oelisei/TRMS/README.md

 Mathematical modeling and parameters' numerical values were obtained from the works of [Tastemirov, Lecchini-Visintini and Morales-Viviescas (2017)](https://www.researchgate.net/publication/318230828_Complete_dynamic_model_of_the_Twin_Rotor_MIMO_System_TRMS_with_experimental_validation) and [Rao, Akhila and Morales-Viviescas (2019)](https://www.researchgate.net/publication/334784613_Extended_Kalman_observer_based_Robust_Control_of_one_degree_of_freedom_TRMS) for the laboratory equipment produced by [Feedback Instruments](https://www.feedback-shop.co.uk/twin-rotor-mimo-system-33-007i.html).

-As far as this release, three controllers were developed: a decentralized PID controller, a LQI regulator and a H-Infinity controller.
+As far as this release, three controllers were developed: a decentralized PID controller, a LQG with integral action regulator and a H-Infinity controller.

 ## Environment setup
 Add folders "Model" and "Functions" to MATLAB path.